A fractional representation approach to the robust regulation problem for MIMO systems: Examples

 of the numerator $N$.
 The robust controller

 is obtained by substituting the above transfer matrices.
+This controller is causal since it is a proper rational transfer matrix.
 A minimal realization of $\Cont$ is found using the Matlab function \texttt{minreal}.
 The closed-loop system has stability margin $0.4132$.
 The eigenvalues closest to the imaginary axis are plotted in Fig. \ref{fig:Eigenvalues}.

-There are three pairs of eigenvalues in the figure with imaginary parts approximately two or smaller.
+There are three pairs of eigenvalues in the figure two units or less away from the imaginary axis.
 These are the eigenvalues corresponding to the poles of $\Cont_r$.
 They are moving to the left from the imaginary axis when increasing $\varepsilon$ from zero to $0.5$.
-The remaining eigenvalues shown in the figure are the largest eigenvalues of the stabilized closed-loop system of Step 2 that move to the right as $\varepsilon$ is increased.
+The remaining eigenvalues shown in the figure are the rightmost eigenvalues of the stabilized closed-loop system of Step 2 that move to the right as $\varepsilon$ is increased.
 Thus, the stability margin obtained with the proposed choice of $\varepsilon$ is nearly optimal with the stabilizing controller constructed in Step 2.
 In comparison, the stability margin obtained by using the actual closed-loop transfer matrix $\Plant$ instead of the approximated one when constructing $\Cont_r$ is $0.4588$.

 Finally, the closed loop system is simulated.
 The approximation in the simulation is obtained by using finite differences with 150 points on $[0,1]$.
 Fig. \ref{fig:Regulation} shows the behavior of the measured outputs.
 As expected, the outputs converge asymptotically to the reference signals.
 The oscillation is mainly due to the eigenvalues with the largest imaginary parts shown in Fig. \ref{fig:Eigenvalues}.